 contested.
 Beyond political resistance and resource constraints, social rights must also

-contend with entrenched conceptions of constitutions as instruments of limitation rather than
+contend with entrenched conceptions van constitutions as instruments van limitation rather than

 empowerment – as frameworks that constrain state action rather than mandate proactive